EVENTS IN 2021

-When Shibden Hall is presently open to the public where the 'Shibden Collection' is available to buy as a range of prints, cards and postcards, also available through their new online shop.
+When Shibden Hall is open to the public the 'Shibden Collection' is available to buy as a range of prints, cards and postcards, also available through their new online shop.
 The images celebrate the hall as well as being a backdrop for the BBC and HBO tv series 'Gentleman Jack'.
-When filming of the second series begins in the autumn they will be available at Bankfield Museum.

-Following on from my solo exhibition last year several of my paintings are now available in print at The Yorkshire Gallery in The Piece Hall.
+Following my third solo exhibition in 2019 several of my paintings are now available in print as well as original artwork at The Yorkshire Gallery in The Piece Hall.

 I remain as the artist in residence for 2020 at All Souls, where I will be completing the community project 'People of All Souls' to be on show alongside my fourth solo exhibition during the heritage weekends in September.
 Our next filming date for the video stories is on 25th April.